Do you know how the share the Gospel with a child in the easiest way possible?

 So, my friend, I have a full-color gospel for you, a gospel that includes God’s motivation for sending Christ as well as a deeper understanding of the full scope of salvation.
 It ain’t just about getting into heaven when we die.
 The gospel isn’t hell-insurance.

 So here is the gospel in an easy-to-remember, but fully complete, form!

 How to share the Gospel with a child through a color Gospel presentation:

 Want to print this?
 Free download available here.

-An easy way to remember the order of the colors:
+An easy way to remember the order of the colors in the gospel presentation: